tgou1055/user_behaviour_metric/README.md

 # User Behaviour Metric

-## A Date Engineering Project - Batch Edition
+## A Date Engineering Project on AWS - Batch Edition

 ### This project is build upon a infrastructure template by https://github.com/josephmachado